mmarchetti90/scRNA-Seq-analysis/10X_analysis/README.md

 	g1pm_features, s_features, g2m_features
-					Sets of gene IDs or symbols specific for G1 postmitotic cells, S-phase cells, and G2M-phase cells.
+					Sets of gene IDs or symbols specific for G1 postmitotic cells, S-phase cells, and G2M-phase cells

 	gene_pool
-					Set of genes to use as random control.
+					Set of genes to use as random control
-					If not specified, the whole feature space is used.
-					Default = []
+					If not specified, the whole feature space is used Default = []

 	bins
-					Number specifying into how many sets the range of average gene expression values should be divided into.
+					Number specifying into how many sets the range of average gene expression values should be divided into
-					For each target feature belonging to the gene set analyzed, ctrl_genes_num genes will be randomly selected as controls of matched expression.
+					For each target feature belonging to the gene set analyzed, ctrl_genes_num genes will be randomly selected as controls of matched expression
 					Default = 50

 	ctrl_genes_num
-					Number of control genes to pick from each expression bin.
-					Default = 50
+					Number of control genes to pick from each expression bin Default = 50

 /// ---------- ///